(Login problems? Contact the Buffalo State RITE Support Desk at RSD@buffalostate.edu or 716-878-HELP.)

-The AlcoholEdu and Sexual Assault Prevention courses will be available on February 22, 2019 for students enrolling for spring 2019.
+The AlcoholEdu and Sexual Assault Prevention courses will be available shortly for students enrolling for Fall 2020.

 The 45-day wait is in place in order to have students apply the knowledge from the course to their specific college environment.
-The deadline for completing Part 2 is May 3, 2019.
+The deadline for completing Part 2 will be sometime in November 2020.

 The courses are composed of surveys, knowledge tests, and alcohol or sexual violence related information.
 In Part I you will complete surveys, and knowledge tests.
 In Part II you will complete the final lesson and survey.

 The first portion of the course (Chapters 1-3 as well as two surveys and two knowledge tests) will take approximately 2.5 hours and we recommend that you complete it in multiple sittings.
 Approximately 45 days later, you will receive an automatically generated email, asking you to complete the course.
 At this time, you will need to log in again to complete Chapter 4 and the final survey.